myronschippers/responsive-development/README.md

 ## Mobile First

 We start with some base styling to support our mobile view and will work our way up from there.
+When a page or component is styled out it is styled for the mobile screen size.
+Most things will be stacking.
+We will go through the layout and each component as though it is only developed for mobile and then enhance our styles from there to support additional breakpoints.

+The additional breakpoints that we create are supporting three basic devices Phone, Tablet, and Desktop.
+Our Tablet breakpoint is going to be a little special because we need a Portrait and Landscape orientatio.
+So our final device specific breakpoints are as shown below.
+In some special cases you may create a breakpoint to handle extra large desktop monitors.

+**Device Breakpoints:**

+* Phone
+* Tablet Portrait
+* Tablet Landscape
+* Desktop

+With these devices in mind we would examine the best pixel sizes to cover our **Supported Devices** outlined in the scope document.

+**Pixel Based Breakpoints:**

+* Phone (max-width: 599px)
+* Tablet Portrait (min-width: 600px)
+* Tablet Landscape (min-width: 900px)
+* Desktop (min-width: 1200px)

+Chances are by the time you have made adjustments for the Tablet Landscape breakpoint you won't need many more major adjustment at the Desktop breakpoint which is perfectly alright.
+The purpose of building on top of the styling from previous breakpoints is so that you can potentially write less styling.

+## Media Block

+At mobile we inherit the screen width and stack the image on top of the content.

+## Flex Grid

-### Header & Navigation
+## Header Bar & Navigation

 We have a basic header with logo and website name on the left and a hamburger menu on the right.
 When the hamburger menu is clicked the navigation items slide in from the right side of the screen.

 **What happens when we go to other Breakpoint sizes?**

-### Media Block

-At mobile we inherit the screen width and stack the image on top of the content.

 ## Helpful Resources